OpenCyphal/pycyphal/docs/pages/architecture.rst

 :meth:`asyncio.AbstractEventLoop.time` is implied.
 Per asyncio, it defaults to :func:`time.monotonic`, but it can be overridden by the user on a per-loop basis if necessary (read the asyncio docs for details).
-This principle is valid for all other components of the library; for example, the presentation layer.
+This principle is valid for all other components of the library.

 Media sub-layers